 Cinchstrap is a flexible but tough and durable flat plastic lath.
 It has a clean white color.
-It is 1 3/8" wide and made of high-density poly, exactly the same material used in our Polyfastener, but thinner.
+It is 1 13⁄16 " wide (almost 2 inches) and made of high-density poly, exactly the same material used in our Polyfastener, but thinner.

 Uses For Cinchstrap

 Many prefer our white smooth Cinchstrap instead of wooden lath.
 Cinchstrap looks better, does not need painting and is easy to cut with scissors.
 (I don't like sawing wood lath, I would rather have fun mulching my garden).
 I cut it into 7" pieces and write on it in black for garden plant labels.

 If the poly flaps in the wind and rubs against rough unsanded wooden studs or rafters accelerated weathering of the poly occurs.
 So sand those rafters.
 Instead of sanding some nail Cinchstrap onto the rafters, so that the smooth Cinchstrap reduces abrasion.
 Some commercial greenhouse owners use strips of our woven poly, as batten tape beneath or above the main poly cover.
 That's great!
 You can make your own out of our woven poly, but Cinchstrap lasts longer.
 If Cinchstrap is employed for both uses #1 and #2, then the poly is protected on both sides like a slice of cheese between two slices of bread.
 (But without the mustard!)